Advanced Certificate Programs: Definitions and Requirements

 Minimum Credit Hours:

-NYSED does not stipulate a minimum number of credit hours for a Certificate.
-Typically, however, certificates are a minimum of 12 semester credit hours.
+NYSED does not stipulate a minimum number of credit hours for an Advanced Certificate.
+However, RIT Advanced Certificates typically consist of at least 12 semester credit hours.

 New York State does establish minimum credit courses for financial aid eligibility as designated above.